“I feel like I have too many balls in the air, but I can’t set any of them down.”

 1. Push back on the notion that there’s nothing you can set down—that all of it is essential.

 “Change the way you look at things and the things you look at will change.”
 Wayne Dyer

 2. Believe that life is long enough for you to do it all (just not all at once).

 Setting something down doesn’t mean you’ll never pick it up again.
 You could set something down for a few weeks, a season, or a couple of years.

-Shawni Eyre at 71 Toes likes to say that “life is long.”
+Shawni Eyre likes to say, “Life is long.”
 It goes against the expression that life is short and that we should seize the time we have.
 That my be true, but sometimes all that “seizing” just leaves us unsatisfied and burned out.

 I suggest that if you accept that (God willing) you’ll have a season for everything, you’ll find it a bit less difficult to set something down.